wjfjiuzheyangba/FlarePrediction/README.md

 # FlarePrediction
+Due to the large size of the model weight files in the weight folder, we have provided a Baidu Netdisk link for access.
+The link is as follows:

+Additionally, we have shared a more comprehensive project link on Baidu Netdisk, which includes all the code and datasets mentioned in this paper.
+The link is as follows:

 This repository contains the source code for predicting solar flares.
 The codebase is organized into several folders, each serving a specific purpose:

 common/: This directory contains reusable code components that are utilized across the project.
 It includes utility functions and common definitions that are central to the operation of the code.